syncfusion-content/flutter-docs/Flutter/chart/trendlines.md

 ## Tooltip

-Chart will display details about the points through tooltip, when userinteraction is done over the point.Trendline Tootltip has the same [`Activationmode`]()  that has been given in the [`ToolitipBehavior`]()  of the series.
+Chart will display details about the points through tooltip, when user interaction is done over the point.Trendline Toottip has the same [`ActivationMode`]()  that has been given in the [`TooltipBehavior`]()  of the series.

 { % highlight dart % }